Global Kruskal-Szekeres coordinates for Reissner-Nordstr\"om spacetime: Global Kruskal-Szekeres chart

 \section{Global Kruskal-Szekeres chart}

-Let me start with finding a Kruskal-Szekeres coordinate system covering region $B_2$ that is well-behaved on both inner and outer horizons.
+Let me start with finding a Kruskal-Szekeres coordinate system covering region $B_2$ that is well behaved on both inner and outer horizons.
 From the discussion in the previous section, the natural choice for such coordinates would be

 where $\bar{U}$ and $\bar{V}$ are adimensional null coordinates such that the outer horizons have been set to $\bar{U}=0$, $\bar{V}=0$ and the inner horizons have been set to $\bar{U}=1$, $\bar{V}=1$.
 It is however straightforward to see that this is not a well-defined change of coordinate, as the function $v(\bar{V})$ ($u(\bar{U})$) is not separately monotonic in each of the regions